+67 See the 2014 Quarterly State of the Market Report for PJM: January through March, Section 9, "PJM and NYISO Coordinated Interchange Transaction Proposal" for ITSCED accuracy statistics for the calendar year 2013.
 The ITSCED application runs approximately every 5 minutes and each run produces forecast LMPs for the intervals approximately 30 minutes, 45 minutes, 90 minutes and 135 minutes ahead.
 Therefore, for each 15 minute interval, the various ITSCED solutions will produce 12 forecasted PJM/NYIS interface prices.
-As the ITSCED utilizes closer to real-time data in its cases, the expectation would be that the accuracy of the forecasted interface prices would improve.
 Table 9-31 shows how the accuracy of the ITSCED forecasted LMPs change as the cases approach real-time.

 Table 9-31 shows that while there is some improvement as the forecast gets closer to real time, a substantial range of forecast errors remain even in the thirty-minute ahead forecast.
-In the final ITSCED results prior to real time, in 74.2 percent of all intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP fell within +/- \$5 of the actual PJM/NYIS interface real-time LMP, compared to 65.4 percent in the 135 minute ahead ITSCED results.
+In the final ITSCED results prior to real time, in 51.3 percent of all intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP fell within +/- \$5 of the actual PJM/NYIS interface real-time LMP, compared to 44.5 percent in the 135 minute ahead ITSCED results.

-While in only 8.3 percent of all intervals, the absolute value of the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP was greater than \$20 in the thirty-minute ahead cases, the average price differences were \$62.21 when the price difference was greater than \$20, and \$50.05 when the price difference was greater than -\$20.
+In 26.0 percent of all intervals, the absolute value of the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP was greater than \$20 in the thirty-minute ahead cases, the average price differences were \$132.09 when the price difference was greater than \$20, and \$89.64 when the price difference was greater than -\$20.